Shant1986/demo/README.md

-# Ordering in Tricentis Demo Webshop
+# Ordering in a Demo Webshop

-Welcome to the Tricentis Demo Webshop.
-Order the products either as a registered user, or as a Guest.
+Welcome to a Demo Webshop.
+Order your products either as a registered user, or as a Guest.

 - If you are a new customer, [Register](http://demowebshop.tricentis.com/register) for a seamless shopping experience.
 - If you an an existing customer, [Log in](http://demowebshop.tricentis.com/login) to track your previous orders, manage shipments or returns.